tom-mi/python-async2v/docs/tutorial/01_getting_started.rst

   :language: python

 The entry point of every application is an application-specific subclass of the `ApplicationLauncher` class.
-To launch the application, the method `main` needs to be called on an instance of the custom launcher class.
+To launch the application, call the method `main <ApplicationLauncher.main>` on an instance of the custom launcher class.
-Within the custom launcher, the method `register_application_components` needs to be overridden.
+Within the custom launcher, you must override the method `register_application_components`.
 It is a callback that is called during initialization of the application.
 In this example it is empty, giving us an empty application with no components.